 And it was magical.

 As an English major, I’ve read a few nature-themed classics- Thoreau, Emerson, Frost you know, the romantic, “Back To Nature” types (or transcendentalists.)
 I had dreamed about the lives they lived and wrote about.
 On that first canoe trip, I was called to the outdoors (or even… heard the call of the wild…) Nature brought me back to those quotes from Walden about living deliberately.

-Since that trip, there have been 4 transcending lessons I’ve learned on bringing ruggedness into my life.
+Since that trip, there have been 4 transcending lessons I’ve learned to bring more ruggedness into my life.